arubyz/gh-pr-difftool/README.md

 # Description

-A combination of Chrome extension and a MacOS AppleScript application which enables launching of an external diff client directly from a GitHub PR page.
+A combination of a Chrome extension and a MacOS AppleScript application which together enable launching of an external diff client directly from a GitHub PR page.

 # Installation

-* `git clone` this repository
+* `git clone` this repository.

-* Install the extension in chrome
+* Install the extension in Chrome.

 * Using Finder, move `PRDiff.app` to another folder, and then back to its original location.
 Then launch `PRDiff.app` and dismiss the dialog box that appears.
 These steps should help ensure that `PRDiff.app` is registered to handle URLs with protocol `prdiff://`.